2Usi/fundamental-ciphers/README.md

 # fundamental-ciphers
-mostly C++ write-ups of fundamental ciphers from scratch
+mostly C write-ups of fundamental ciphers from scratch